jansony1/tidb-on-k8s-cn/README.md

     - change nodeport to AWS Load balancer
         ![](img/load-balancer.png)

 1. After everything is set, run the following command.

     ```
     helm install pingcap/tidb-cluster --name=tidb-cluster-test --namespace=tidbtest -f values.yml
     ```

 1. Check the cluster configuration.
-For example, you will see the storageClass applies succesfully to gp2 and PV has automatically been provisioned dynamically.
+For example, you will see the storageClass applies succesfully to gp2 and **PV has automatically been provisioned dynamically**.
 Click here for more introduction upon [PV provision](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 Also, if you go to [AWS Console](https://console.amazonaws.cn/ec2/autoscaling/home) now , you will find EBS GP2 volumes provisioned automatically.
     ```
     kubectl get pv | grep tidbtest